initgrep-com/initgrep.blog/_postCollection/javascript/react/react-portals---how-to-use-them-to-create-dialogs-in-react.markdown

 ```

 In this example, we define a `ModalDialog` component that utilizes `ReactDOM.createPortal` to render its content into a specified DOM element (`modal-root`).
 The `App` component manages the state for displaying the modal dialog and provides a mechanism to toggle its visibility.

-## Conclusion

-React Portals offer a powerful way to render components outside the DOM hierarchy of their parent components, making them suitable for creating modal dialogs and similar UI components.
-By leveraging portals, developers can achieve more flexible and sophisticated rendering behaviors in their React applications, enhancing the overall user experience.

-Explore the possibilities of React Portals to create seamless and intuitive dialogs in your React projects, and take advantage of the flexibility they offer for rendering components in non-standard DOM positions and contexts.